Skip to content

 Stones similar to charoite

-Overall, charoite is so unique that there aren't many natural stones with a strong resemblance to it.
+Overall, charoite is so unique that there aren’t many stones with a strong resemblance to it.
 At times, pieces of purple jade may be of a similar hue, though it tends to lack the distinct patterning.
 The same can go for purple jasper.

 sugilite looks similar to charoite